Vicoprofen: Uses, Side Effects & Addiction Risks

 - Over-the-counter creams, patches, and ointments

 Speak with your doctor if you’re considering alternatives to Vicoprofen.
-Your physician can tell you if a particular option complements your age, medical history, and other factors.
+Your physician can tell you if there’s a better medication for you based on your age, medical history, and other factors.

 If you suspect an overdose or addiction, contact emergency medical services immediately or seek professional help.
 Treatment programs and centers can help you recover from Vicoprofen addiction and increase the chances of successful recovery.